A General Theory of Liquidity Provisioning for Prediction Markets

 \section{Equivalence of interpretations}

 As we have argued informally, one can regard liquidity provisioning as (a) recruiting multiple market makers, which then (b) process trades in parallel.
-We now study (b) formally, how multiple market makers process trades in parallel, showing that four natural ways to interpret this parallelism are all equivalent.
+We now study (b) formally, showing that five natural ways to interpret this parallelism are all equivalent.
 The equivalence of (a) in these interpretations, the process of recruiting market makers and securing deposits, is then straightforward (\S~\ref{sec:equiv-full-prot}).